InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/AddOffsetToIndex/Documentation.rst

 --------

-Add an offset to a pixel index
+Add an offset to a pixel index.

 Results